Huawei CFO says HSBC emails disprove basis for U.S. extradition claim

-VANCOUVER, June 29 (Reuters) - Lawyers fighting the extradition of Huawei's chief financial officer to the United States on Tuesday presented internal emails from British bank HSBC (HSBA.L) that they said disproved U.S. claims that Huawei misled the bank.
+VANCOUVER (Reuters) - Lawyers fighting the extradition of Huawei’s chief financial officer to the United States on Tuesday presented internal emails from British bank HSBC that they said disproved U.S. claims that Huawei misled the bank.

 Meng’s lawyers are trying to add the documents to evidence.
 They are meant to counter U.S. charges that only junior employees of the British bank knew about the true nature of relationship between Huawei and Skycom.